Sethysan/All-About-Alcest/README.md

     node server.js

 5. Open your browser and go to:

-     http://localhost:3000 to view the fan page.
+     http://localhost:8080 to view the fan page.

+     Ctrl+Shift+B  to quickly open http://localhost:8080

+     "Vs Live Server does not work with express server"

 Contributing